 Log in to your account :

 Register for the DTC's Introduction to Desert Tortoises and Field Techniques Fall Course.
-The 2017 Fall Course is tentatively scheduled for Saturday and Sunday, November 11-12, in Ridgecrest, CA. More information about the 2017 Introductory Tortoise Course will be posted as it becomes available.
+The 2017 Fall Course is scheduled for Saturday and Sunday, November 11-12, in Ridgecrest, CA. Click Introductory Tortoise Course for more information, which is posted on the Desert Tortoise Council website.

 Register for the DTC's Annual Symposium.
 The 43rd Annual Desert Tortoise Council Symposium will take place February 23-25, 2018 at Sam's Town Hotel in Las Vegas, Nevada.
 Registration will begin in Fall 2017.